dm-zharov/ricoh-gr-bluetooth-api/gps_control_command/gps_information.md

 ### Overview

-Acquires and sets the GPS information of the camera.
+Acquires and sets the GPS information to the camera.

 ### Value Fields